 All graduate students in the program must have a Plan of Study (POS) on file with the Graduate College.
 The lists courses taken towards the degree, membership of the student's research committee, and whether the student's research will require Institutional Review Board (IRB) approval (see page 9).
 The Program of Study is a formal contract between you, your research committee, and the Graduate College concerning course work necessary to complete a graduate degree.
-The Program of Study must be filed with the Graduate College PRIOR to the completion of the second semester (excluding summer) for the master's students and PRIOR to the completion of the third semester for doctoral students.
+A Plan of Study pre-signing meeting with your entire committee must take place (see next page) before the Program of Study is submitted to the Graduate College.
+The Program of Study (https://gradcollege.okstate.edu/resources/student-resources.html) must be filed online with the Graduate College PRIOR to the completion of the second semester (excluding summer) for the master's students and PRIOR to the completion of the third semester for doctoral students.
 The Program of Study approval process is entirely electronic, including signatures.
 The Program of Study usually needs to be updated the semester of graduation, and students only need to list the courses applying to the 30 or 36 (MS) or 60 hours (PhD) for the degree - DO NOT LIST EXTRA COURSES BEYOND THE TOTAL NEEDED TO GRADUATE.